The Story Behind Our B&B Inn and Cottage Accommodations

 Is firewood available for cottage guests?

 Firewood is available for purchase at $5 per bundle see our packages for details.

 How many beds are in each room?

 All of our accommodations have a king-size bed in each room.
 We currently have eight king-size beds in total on the property.
 Our maximum occupancy is two adults per bedroom.
 No one is permitted to sleep overnight on the Cottage TV viewing couches.

-Can we use the kitchen in the Inn?
+Can Guests use the kitchen at the Inn?

 The Inn’s kitchen is for the sole use of the property staff for the preparation of breakfast meals for our B & B guests in the Inn.
 The kitchen is subject to the Board of Health Codes for food preparation and is not for use by the Guests.